RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/1-docker.md

 - **MNEMONIC** should be the node wallet mnemonic seed.
 - **WEB3_PROVIDER_URL** should be the URL to your web3 provider.
 - **ETHEREUM_NETWORK_ID** should be either `1` for Mainnet or `4` for Rinkeby.
-- **IPFS_HOST** is the url of your IPFS node.
-Here we use the internal docker url.
+- **IPFS_HOST** is the URL of your IPFS node.
+Here we use the Docker host URL.

 That's it!
-Now your Node should be running and synching to the network.
+Now your Node should be running and syncing to the network.
-Give it some minutes to finish synching and it's API will be available on `http://localhost:3000`.
+Give it some minutes to finish synchronising and its API will be available on `http://localhost:3000`.

 If you want to know more about the available options you can pass to the node, you can [check them here](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/request-node#options).